Strengthening health care structures in Burundi

-Almost half of Burundi's population is younger than 15.
+More than half of the population is younger than 18.
 Gender-based violence against women and girls is widespread.
-Sociocultural factors prevent Burundi from taking a positive approach to topics such as sex education and family planning.
-In view of this situation, the Burundian Government has identified efforts to curtail population growth and to promote sexual and reproductive health as national priorities.
+Socio-cultural factors prevent Burundi from taking a positive approach to topics such as sex education and family planning.
+In view of this situation, the Burundian Government has expressed its intention to curtail population growth and to promote sexual and reproductive health, and has declared both issues to be national priorities.
 It also aims to promote respect for the associated rights.

-The programme forms part of the country’s National Development Plan and assists the National Reproductive Health Programme in implementing its strategy.
-It operates at national level and in the provinces Mwaro, Muramvya and Gitega, comprising three fields of activity:
+The project is guided by the country’s National Development Plan and supports the implementation of the strategic plan of the National Programme for Reproductive Health.
+It operates in the provinces of Mwaro, Muramvya and Gitega and comprises two fields of action: